-ENGR 250 Engineering Mechanics-Statics
+Engineering Mechanics-Statics (Prerequisite: PHYS 140; pre- or co-requisite: MATH 221) Various types of force systems; resultants and conditions of translational and rotational equilibrium; stress analysis of the parts of different types of structures by graphical, algebraic and vector methods; frictional forces; centroids and second moments of areas of solids.

-(Prerequisite: PHYS 140; pre- or co-requisite: MATH 221) Various types of force systems; resultants and conditions of translational and rotational equilibrium; stress analysis of the parts of different types of structures by graphical, algebraic and vector methods; frictional forces; centroids and second moments of areas of solids.
 Three hours lecture.

-3 cr.
-ENGR 251 Engineering Mechanics-Dynamics
+Engineering Mechanics-Dynamics